Skip to content

 }

-The client MAY also ask for a registration token on subsequent starts via SinchClientListener.onCredentialsRequired() and only then should provide a new JWT.
+The client may also ask for a registration token on subsequent starts via SinchClientListener.onCredentialsRequired().
+Only then should a new JWT be provided.

 Depending on your security requirements, you may want to limit a client registration time-to-live (TTL).
-Limiting the client registration will effectively limit the Sinch client acting on behalf of the User on the particular device after the TTL has expired.
-This will prevent the client from making or receiving calls after the registration TTL has expired.
+Limiting registration restricts the Sinch client acting on behalf of the user on that device after TTL expiry.
+This prevents the client from making or receiving calls after registration TTL has expired.

-To limit the registration in time, create the JWT as described in the sections above, but with the additional claim sinch:rtc:instance:exp.
-The value for this claim should be in the same format as claims iat and exp, a JSON numeric value representing the number of seconds since Unix Epoch (UTC).
+To limit registration in time, create the JWT as described above, but add the claim sinch:rtc:instance:exp.
+Its value should use the same format as iat and exp: a JSON numeric value representing seconds since Unix epoch (UTC).

 Example JWT Payload: